html-validate/html-validate/docs/rules/aria-label-misuse.md

 docType: rule
 name: aria-label-misuse
 category: a11y
-summary: Disallow `aria-label` misuse
+summary: Disallow `aria-label` and `aria-labelledby` misuse
 standards:
   - wcag-2.2-a
   - wcag-2.1-a
   - wcag-2.0-a
 ---

-# Disallow `aria-label` misuse
+# Disallow `aria-label` and `aria-labelledby` misuse

-`aria-label` is used to set the label of an element when no native text is present or non-descriptive.
+`aria-label` and `aria-labelledby` are used to set the label of an element when no native text is present or is non-descriptive.
 The attribute can only be used on the following elements:

 - Interactive elements